 The Sustainability Imperative

-Sustainability is no longer just a buzzword—it's a defining force in consumer decision-making.
+Sustainability is no longer just a buzzword, it's a defining force in consumer decision-making.
 More than ever, people want products that align with their values, and they're doing their homework before making a purchase.
 But with greenwashing concerns on the rise and affordability still a hurdle, how can brands meet these expectations?
 The answer lies in trust, and trust starts with transparency.
-At Repasdo, we believe digital product transparency is the key to bridging the gap between consumer demand and brand accountability.
+At Repass, we believe digital product transparency is the key to bridging the gap between consumer demand and brand accountability.

 The Shift: Sustainability as a Standard Expectation

-Sustainability has moved beyond being a nice-to-have; it's becoming a standard expectation.
-According to the Simon-Kucher Global Sustainability Study 2024, 71% of consumers now consider sustainability just as important—or more—than last year.
-While economic pressures have caused a slight dip in prioritization, the trend is clear: sustainable products are here to stay.
+Sustainability has moved beyond being a “nice-to-have”, it’s now a baseline expectation.
+According to the Simon-Kucher Global Sustainability Study 2024, 71% of consumers consider sustainability just as important, or more, than last year.
+While economic pressures have slightly impacted prioritization, the long-term trend is clear, sustainable products are here to stay.

-And the numbers back it up.
-Sustainable products now hold a significant share of the market, accounting for 17% of total sales and driving 32% of market growth (The Roundup, 2025).
-This rapid expansion underscores that sustainability isn't just a passing trend—it's shaping the future of commerce.
-Products marketed as sustainable are growing 2.7 times faster than their non-sustainable counterparts, demonstrating that when given the choice, consumers actively seek out eco-friendly options.
+And the numbers prove it.
+Sustainable products now account for 17% of total sales and drive 32% of market growth (The Roundup, 2025).
+Products marketed as sustainable are growing 2.7 times faster than their non-sustainable counterparts, showing that consumers actively seek out eco-friendly options when given the choice.

 The Affordability Challenge and the Role of Digital Transparency

-Despite growing demand, affordability remains a key challenge.
-The Simon-Kucher study found that 38% of consumers cite cost as the main barrier to making sustainable purchases.
-However, research from PwC (2024) offers a more optimistic perspective—55% of consumers are willing to pay more for eco-friendly brands, and despite inflation concerns, they're still willing to pay a 9.7% premium for sustainability.
+Even as demand grows, affordability remains a key barrier.
+The Simon-Kucher study found that 38% of consumers cite cost as the main reason they don’t buy sustainable products.
+However, there’s a silver lining, 55% of consumers are willing to pay more for eco-friendly brands, and they’re still prepared to pay a 9.7% premium despite inflation concerns (PwC, 2024).

-This highlights an important shift: it's not just about price—it's about perceived value.
-Consumers want to know why a sustainable product is worth the investment.
-Transparency helps bridge this gap by providing clear insights into materials, sourcing, and environmental impact, empowering shoppers to make informed decisions.
+This signals a shift from price to perceived value.
+Consumers want to understand why a sustainable product is worth the investment.
+Transparency bridges this gap by offering clear insights into materials, sourcing, and environmental impact, empowering shoppers to make informed decisions.

-For example, a digital pass can show a product's full journey—from raw materials to final production—offering reassurance that it truly meets sustainability standards.
-When brands provide full visibility, consumers can confidently evaluate products beyond just cost, focusing on long-term impact and value.
+For example, a digital pass can trace a product’s journey from raw materials to final production, offering reassurance that it meets sustainability standards.
+When brands provide full visibility, consumers can evaluate products based on long-term impact, not just cost.

 Combatting Greenwashing: Proof Over Promises

-With 57% of consumers believing brands engage in greenwashing (Simon-Kucher, 2024), trust has never been harder to earn—or easier to lose.
-Simply saying a product is “eco-friendly” isn't enough anymore.
-Consumers are scrutinizing everything from ethical labor practices to environmental policies, and they expect proof.
+With 57% of consumers believing brands engage in greenwashing (Simon-Kucher, 2024), trust has never been harder to earn, or easier to lose.
+Simply labeling a product “eco-friendly” isn’t enough.
+Today’s consumers scrutinize everything from ethical labor practices to environmental policies, and they expect proof.

 The Path Forward: Empowering Consumers Through Technology

 The sustainability movement is evolving.
-It's no longer just about buying “green”—it's about making informed choices that align with values.
+It’s no longer just about buying “green”, it’s about making informed choices that align with personal values.
 To succeed in this landscape, brands must prioritize:

-• Consumer Empowerment: Helping buyers make informed decisions with accessible insights on products.
+- Consumer Empowerment: Help buyers make informed decisions with accessible product insights.

-• Bridging the Affordability Gap: Demonstrating value beyond cost by making sustainability data transparent and compelling.
+- Bridging the Affordability Gap: Demonstrate value beyond cost through transparent sustainability data.

-• Leveraging Digital Influence: Using online platforms, sustainability ratings, and certifications to engage and educate consumers.
+- Leveraging Digital Influence: Use online platforms, ratings, and certifications to educate and engage.

 Sources: